vdhamer/Photo-Club-Hub/.github/README.md

 A major design challenge for a next stage should be to provide a clean, standardized interface to retrieve data per photo club.
 That interface is needed to load the data, but also to keeps the data up to date.
-This is needed because membership data and portfolios change regularly.
+This is needed because membership data and portfolios change every few weeks.
 The current interface is essentially a plug-in design with an adaptor per photo club.
 This needs to be replaced by a standard data interface to avoid having to modify the source code whenever a new club comes onboard.